nixphp/framework/docs/pages/external_libraries.md

 - Register services inside your container via `app()->container()->set()`.
 - Load config values using `config('key')`.
 - Keep external libraries isolated and modular.
-- You are free to build your own architecture around PHPico without restrictions.
+- You are free to build your own architecture around NixPHP without restrictions.

 ---

 ## Summary

-- PHPico allows easy integration of any Composer package.
+- NixPHP allows easy integration of any Composer package.
 - External tools like Blade, Eloquent, or Guzzle work seamlessly.
 - Service registration and configuration stay fully under your control.